Sculling Policies overview

 4. Racing Singles

 The club has several racing singles, which included Peinert 25 and 26 and multiple Vespoli singles.
-To be able to row these rowers need to pass the captain’s test and comply with the usage policies
+To be able to row these rowers need to pass the captain’s test and comply with the usage policies.
+Captains’ tests need to be taken without pontoons.

 5. Racing Doubles